maryancali8/veritas/README.md

-# Veritas — Media Analysis Tool
+# Veritas: Media Analysis Tool

 An interactive web tool that analyzes text for bias, emotional framing, and manipulation techniques using AI.